sarperyn/developing-universal-controller-diffusion-models/README.md

 # Developing a Universal Controller for 3D Non-linear Attributes on the h-space of Diffusion Models

+> **Status**: This project was conducted at the Georgia Tech Rehg Lab under the supervision of Ozgur Kara (PhD student of Prof. James M. Rehg).
+Despite extensive exploration and experimentation, it ended without conclusive success.
+We share our research notes, code, and intermediate findings here for transparency and future reference.

 ## Overview

 Recent work on Diffusion Models (DDPMs) reveals that they contain a **semantic latent space**, referred to as **h-space**.
 By exploiting this space, we can manipulate image attributes (such as rotation, distance, and lighting) without retraining the entire diffusion model.
 Instead, we introduce a lightweight component—called a **Delta-h Generator**—to shift the latent representation, thus steering the output image along a chosen attribute (e.g., object rotation in 3D).